LucianoXu/CHES2025-Challenge/README.md

 - We applied a special standardization to fix the data drift.
 The performance improved a little.

+- We applied denosing techniques.
+The performance increased.

 ## Log
+- 8/9 Add denoising by notch frequency in the spectrogram.
 - 8/8 Fix data drift using special standardization.
 - 8/7 Add test set key-wise log probability distribution evaluation.
 - 8/7 Add window layer.